 The vast expanse of pine forest to the south (La Foret des Landes) protects Bordeaux from strong, salt-bearing winds coming off the Atlantic Ocean, although there is a risk of still winter air getting trapped and bringing frost to the Bordelais vineyards.
 The region's proximity to large masses of water, such as the Atlantic Ocean, the Gironde Estuary and the Garonne and Dordogne rivers, helps to moderate climatic extremes.

-Merlot dominates the red-grape plantings throughout Bordeaux, closely followed by Cabernet Sauvignon and then Cabernet Franc.
-Petit Verdot, Malbec and the rarely seen Carmenere are also permitted.
-When used in combination, these varieties are variously referred to as a Bordeaux Blend, Claret or Meritage (used mainly in the United States).
-Bordeaux's white wines are generally blends of Sauvignon Blanc, Semillon and Muscadelle, although Ondenc, Mauzac, Merlot Blanc, Ugni Blanc and Colombard are also sanctioned within this region.
+Merlot is the dominant red wine grape in the vineyards of Bordeaux, followed closely by Cabernet Sauvignon and then Cabernet Franc.
+Petit Verdot, Malbec and even Carmenere are also permitted.
+When used in combination, these varieties are variously referred to as a "Bordeaux Blend".
+Bordeaux's white wines are generally blends of Sauvignon Blanc, Semillon and Muscadelle.

 While Bordeaux is well regarded for wines produced within specific areas, many of its wines fall under other, far less ambitious appellations.
 These include Bordeaux, Bordeaux Supérieur and the sparkling-specific Crémant de Bordeaux.
 Bordeaux also has a distinct and historically significant classification system, which has remained largely unchanged since the middle of the 19th Century.